Judith (poem): Plot, structure and themes

 the setting of the story.
-In the Vulgate version of the story, Judith’s people, the citizens of Bethulia in particular and the Israelites in general, are shown as more religious than martial, led by priests and elders,rather than kings and generals.
+In the Vulgate version of the story, Judith’s people, the citizens of Bethulia in particular and the Israelites in general, are shown as more religious than martial, led by priests and elders, rather than kings and generals.
 The Old English poet deliberately chose to place Judith in a more military setting.
 Thus, the seeming paradox of a woman as the military leader of her people is not just the result of a difficulty in adapting a biblical story to a Germanic heroic idiom.”

 There are also key narrative details: the Old English Judith, after severing the head of Holofernes, proudly displayed his head to her Hebrew army and led them into a victorious battle against the Assyrians.
 In contrast, in the Book of Judith, the Assyrians simply fled Bethulia after discovering the deceased body of Holofernes.

 Poetic techniques

-Judith contains many of the poetic techniques common to Old English heroic poetry.
-Alliteration is apparent throughout, as the poem is part of the Old English alliterative tradition.
-The poem also includes variation, which is poetic repetition through the use of varying descriptions.
-An example is found in the description of God, who at various times is referred to as 'ælmihtigan' (the Almighty), 'mihtig Dryhten' (mighty Lord) and 'Scyppende' (Creator).
-Variation serves to emphasise importance.
+Judith contains many of the poetic techniques common to Old English poetry, including alliteration.
+The poem used the same kind of variation as do other Old English poems.